Mean-field stochastic linear quadratic control problem with random coefficients: A preliminary stochastic maximum principle

-Hence, $(\Gamma \tilde{X})(t) \in L_{\mathbb{F}}^{2}\big(\Omega; C(0,T; \mathbb{R}^n) \big) $.
-For $\tilde{X}_{1}(\cdot) $, $\tilde{X}_{2}(\cdot) \in L_{\mathbb{F}}^{2}\big(\Omega; C(0,T; \mathbb{R}^n)\big) $, we have
+Hence, $(\Gamma \widetilde{X})(t) \in L^{2,c}_\FF(\RR^n)$.
+For $\widetilde{X}_{1}(\cdot) $, $\widetilde{X}_{2}(\cdot) \in L^{2,c}_\FF(\RR^n) $, we have

 Taking $\tau > 0$ small enough, by contraction mapping theorem, there exists a unique strong solution on $[0, \tau ]$.
 Moreover, (\ref{estima2}) implies that this unique solution satisfies estimation (\ref{statees}).
-Then we can apply the usual continuation argument to get the unique adapted solution on $[0, T]$, and (\ref{statees}) follows accordingly. \end{proof}
+Then we can apply the usual continuation argument to get the unique adapted solution on $[0, T]$, and (\ref{statees}) follows from BDG and Gronwall inequalities easily. \end{proof}

-Next, we consider the following BSDE with random coefficients and mean-field terms: For $s \in [0, T]$,
+Next, we consider the following BSDE with random coefficients and mean-field terms: for $s \in [0, T]$,

-This equation is of the same form as the second equation of (\ref{FBSDEoptimal}) with $QX+\EE Q_1\EE X$ there replaced by $Q$ here, which is regarded as known after the first equation of (\ref{FBSDEoptimal}) is solved.
-Also, $\zeta$ here replaces $GX(T)$ there.
+This equation is of the same form as the second equation of (\ref{FBSDEoptimal}) with $QX^*+\EE Q_1\EE X^*$ there replaced by $q$ here, which is regarded as known after the first equation of (\ref{FBSDEoptimal}) is solved.
+Also, $\zeta$ here replaces $GX^*(T)$ there.

-\begin{theorem} Let H1 and H2 hold.
+\begin{theorem} Let (H1) and (H2) hold.
 Then, BSDE (\ref{eBSDE}) has a unique solution

-moreover,
+Moreover,

-\end{theorem} \begin{proof} Define a norm $||X(\cdot)||_{\sigma}$ on $ L_{\mathbb{F}}^{2} (\Omega; \mathbb{R}^{n})$ as
+\end{theorem} \begin{proof} Define a norm $||X(\cdot)||_{\sigma}$ on $ L_{\FF}^{2} (\mathbb{R}^{n})$ as

 where $\sigma>0$ will be determined later.
-It is easy to verify that for any $\big(y(\cdot), z(\cdot)\big) \in \big(L_{\mathbb{F}}^{2} (\Omega; \mathbb{R}^{n }) \big)^2$, the following BSDE has a unique adapted solution $\big(Y(\cdot), Z(\cdot)\big) \in \big(L_{\mathbb{F}}^{2} (\Omega; \mathbb{R}^{n}) \big)^2$:
+It is easy to verify that for any $\big(y(\cdot), z(\cdot)\big) \in \big(L_{\FF}^{2} (\mathbb{R}^{n }) \big)^2$, the following BSDE has a unique adapted solution $\big(Y(\cdot), Z(\cdot)\big) \in \big(L_{\FF}^{2} (\mathbb{R}^{n}) \big)^2$: